Clinical scientist, histocompatibility and immunogenetics

 - a programme of workplace training

-- fully-funded, part-time study for an approved and accredited Masters degree specialising in cardiac science
+- fully funded, part-time study for an approved and accredited Masters degree specialising in genetics sciences

 - a final assessment of competence.